 \section{Abstract}

-Over the last few years a wide array of random graph models have been postulated to understand properties of empirically observed networks.
-Most of these models come with a parameter $t$ (usually related to edge density) and a (model dependent) critical time $t_c$ which specifies when a giant component emerges.
-There is evidence to support that for a wide class of models, under moment conditions, the nature of this emergence is universal and looks like the classical \erdos random graph, in the sense of the critical scaling window and (a) the sizes of the components in this window (all maximal component sizes scaling like $n^{2/3}$) and (b) the structure of components (rescaled by $n^{-1/3}$) converge to random fractals related to the continuum random tree.
-Till date, (a) has been proven for a number of models using different techniques while (b) has been proven for only two models, the classical \erdos random graph and the rank-1 inhomogeneous random graph.
-The aim of this paper is to develop a general program for proving such results.
-The program requires three main ingredients: (i) in the critical scaling window, components merge approximately like the multiplicative coalescent (ii) scaling exponents of susceptibility functions are the same as the \erdos random graph and (iii) macroscopic averaging of expected distances between random points in the same component in the barely subcritical regime.
-We show that these apply to a number of fundamental random graph models including the configuration model, inhomogeneous random graphs modulated via a finite kernel and bounded size rules.
-Thus these models all belong to the domain of attraction of the classical \erdos random graph.
-As a by product we also get results for component sizes at criticality for a general class of inhomogeneous random graphs.
+A wide array of random graph models have been postulated to understand properties of observed networks.
+Typically these models have a parameter $t$ and a critical time $t_c$ when a giant component emerges.
+It is conjectured that for a {large} class of models, the nature of this emergence {is similar to that of} the \erdos random graph, in the sense that (a) the sizes of the maximal components in the critical regime scale like $n^{2/3}$, and (b) the structure of the maximal components at criticality (rescaled by $n^{\sss -1/3}$) converges to random fractals.
+To date, (a) has been proven for a number of models using different techniques.
+This paper develops a general program for proving (b) that requires three ingredients: (i) in the critical scaling window, components merge approximately like the multiplicative coalescent, (ii) scaling exponents of susceptibility functions are the same as that of the \erdos random graph, and (iii) macroscopic averaging of distances between vertices in the barely subcritical regime.
+We show that these apply to two fundamental random graph models: the configuration model and inhomogeneous random graphs with a finite ground space.
+For these models, we also obtain new results for component sizes at criticality and structural properties in the barely subcritical regime.